A Nonlocal Realization of MOND that Interpolates from Cosmology to Gravitationally Bound Systems

 Similarly, in section 3 we described a relativistic realization of MOND for the gravitationally bound systems.
 Like the cosmological model of section 2, this has to work because it was constructed to enforce weak lensing and the equation (\ref{BTFR3}) required by the Baryonic Tully-Fisher Relation.
 Although the models of section 2 and section 3 had to work in their respective regimes, it is significant that there is a smooth interpolation between them.
 That was described in section 4.

-Cosmology used to be held up as an impossible goal for a relativistic realization of MOND \cite{Pardo:2020epc}, however, we can now see that {\bf this is false.} In addition to the model described in this paper, there are two local models, involving vector and scalar fields in addition to the metric, that succeed in describing cosmology \cite{Skordis:2020eui, Blanchet:2024mvy}.
+Cosmology used to be held up as an impossible goal for a relativistic realization of MOND \cite{Pardo:2020epc}, however, we can now see that {\bf this is false.} In addition to the model described in this paper, there are two local models, involving vector and scalar fields in addition to the metric, that succeed in describing cosmology \cite{Blanchet:2008fj, Blanchet:2009zu,Blanchet:2012ey,Skordis:2020eui,Skordis:2021mry, Verwayen:2023sds,Bataki:2023uuy,Durakovic:2023out,Blanchet:2024mvy}.

 This paper suggests a number of follow-up projects.
 The first of these is to explore the transitions between the three regimes: \begin{enumerate} \item{{\bf Cosmology:} characterized by $Z[g] < 0$;} \item{{\bf Deep MOND:} characterized by $0 < Z[g] \ltwid 1$; and} \item{{\bf Newtonian:} characterized by $1 \ll Z[g]$.} \end{enumerate} The model was constructed to agree with data from deep inside each regime, but it may make distinctive and testable predictions for systems between two regimes.
+Of particular importance is the issue of structure formation beyond the linear regime, which concerns the transition from cosmology to gravitationally bound systems.
+Because the interpolation mechanism may become relevant at intermediate scales, it is not clear whether nonlinear clustering and lensing statistics remain consistent with observations.
 A related project is to explore different possibilities for the interpolation function $f(Z)$ and for invariantly realizing the (square of the) Newtonian acceleration in units of $a_0$, $Z[g]$.
 The choices made in expressions (\ref{fdef}) and (\ref{Zdef}) seem adequate but it would be desirable to study what other possibilities exist.